HERE AT SAN JUAN OUTFITTERS & SAN JUAN SAFARIS WE ARE COMMITtED TO KEEPING STAFF AND GUESTS HEALTHY AND SAFE.

 - Please continue to check our policies on mask use as they are likely to change.

 What if I do not know my travel date, but want to support San Juan Safaris & Outfitters?

 Gift certificates are available for purchase and do not expire.
 As a small family owned business, supporting us with a gift certificate helps us tremendously.
 To inquire about gift certificates, please email us at firstname.lastname@example.org.

 What if I am experiencing COVID-19 symptoms, or come into contact with someone who may have COVID-19, before a tour or unable to travel due to restrictions in my state or county?

-While we already have very friendly cancelation periods (1-4 passengers 48hrs, 5-9 passengers 10 days, 10+ passengers 30 days), we understand that you may need to cancel last minute for the safety of yourself, our staff, and other guests.
-Should you have to cancel inside your party’s cancelation period for health concerns you will receive a tour voucher that holds its value and can be used in any operating season or a refund of up to 50% of monies paid.
+While we already have very friendly cancelation periods on day tours (1-4 passengers 48hrs, 5-9 passengers 10 days, 10+ passengers 30 days), we understand that you may need to cancel last minute for the safety of yourself, our staff, and other guests.
+Should you have to cancel your day tour inside your party’s cancelation period for health concerns you will receive a tour voucher that holds its value and can be used in any operating season or a refund of up to 50% of monies paid.

 What information are you basing polices on and where are you finding it?